DOliana/dewpoint-ventilator/README.md

 - ESP8266 seems to be pretty resistant to interferences.
 It worked without the preventing measures mentioned in the original article (I only put the 1000 µF capacitor between + and - and left out all other capacitors & resistors that were meant to help with interferences)
 - It's really hard to debug issues that come up after longer operation (for some reason I see restarts every few > 5 days and have no idea what it is.
 My solution for now: design everything in a way that restarts are not a problem)
 - the longer I look at code the more ideas I get :-)
+- DHT21 sensors are not suite for outside use - humidity clogs up at some point during colder season